mathewsteenwinkel/mathewsteenwinkel/README.md

 Recent Lighthouse Labs Graduate

-* 🌍  I'm based in Canmore
+* 🌍  I'm based in Calgary, AB
 * ✉️  You can contact me at [mathewsteenwinkel@gmail.com](mailto:mathewsteenwinkel@gmail.com)
 * 🧠  I'm learning React
 * 🤝  I'm open to collaborating on project of all scale and open to ideas